nickjj/dotfiles/README.md

 ### Extra WSL 1 and WSL 2 steps

 In addition to the Linux side of things, there's a few config files that I have in various directories of this dotfiles repo.
-These have long Windows paths.
+These have long Windows paths and are in the `c/` directory.

 It would be expected that you copy those over to your system while replacing "Nick" with your Windows user name if you want to use those things, such as my